Samantha Lee Pictures: Photos Of Tyrese Gibson’s New Wife And Secret Wedding

 A post shared by TheYBF (@theybf_daily) on

-As noted, there was actually a bit of controversy based on Tyrese’s use of the phrase “black queen.”
+As The YBF noted, there was actually a bit of controversy based on Tyrese’s use of the phrase “black queen.”
 Some people actually had questions about her ethnicity, which prompted a response from Tyrese’s camp.

 “[I]t was his constant commentary calling his new wife his “black queen” that had tons of people scratching their heads,” the outlet noted.
 “While it really doesn’t matter what race she is, people still had questions.
 Tyrese’s camp told the media today that the new Mrs. Gibson is indeed black — Ecuadorian, Jamaican and African-American to be exact.”